KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202503121617 ch8 Momentum, Impulse and Collisions.md

 # 8.2 Conservation of Momentum
 The concept of momentum is particularly important in situations in which we have two or more objects that interact.

+For any system, the forces that the particles of the system exert on each other are called internal forces.

+Forces exerted on any part of the system by some object outside are called external forces

 # ‌
 ---